ToolJet/ToolJet/docs/docs/data-sources/mariadb.md

 ## Connection

-To establish a connection with the MariaDB global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the MariaDB data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>